paulf-999/snowflake_lightweight_framework/README.md

 ## 1. High-level summary

-The framework consists of using a `Makefile` to orchestrate the execution of `snowsql` commands.
+The framework consists of using a `Makefile` to orchestrate the execution of `SnowSQL` commands.

 Where the input args for the `Makefile` come from `env/env_example.json`.